SlavisaDurdic/Data-Analytics/README.md

 - Each folder represents a different Business Intelligence (BI) tool.
 - Project folders within these directories are created for specific dataset analyses, featuring detailed descriptions, presentation slides, BI tool links, data extraction scripts, and other relevant files.

+This repository serves as a comprehensive resource for data enthusiasts, showcasing real-world applications of data analysis across different domains and technologies.
+Feel free to explore the folders and projects to gain insights into the methodologies and techniques employed in each analysis.

 ## Project Classification:

 Projects are categorized into business, entertainment, public data, and science topics, with specific examples listed under each category.
 Each project includes BI tool views for easy exploration.